-A party must serve an up-to-date rent account with the “re-activation notice” where the tenant eviction claim is based on rent arrears.
+A party must serve an up-to-date rent account with the “re-activation notice” where the property eviction claim is based on rent arrears.
 The rent account must go back 2 years.

 Where a court had given directions for the parties to prepare a case for trial, the “re-activation notice” must also include a copy of the most recent directions order, draft new directions for the court’s approval, or a statement to the effect that the current directions can be complied with.
 A statement is required indicating whether the case is suitable for hearing by video or audio link.

 Any stayed claims not re-activated by 4 pm 29.01.21 are automatically suspended but the suspension may be lifted upon a simple application to the court.

 The court must give all parties at least 21 day’s notice of any hearing listed in response to a “re-activation notice.”

 The requirement for the court to list a hearing within 8 weeks of issuing a claim is suspended.

 In any claim (new and stayed) brought after 03.08.20, social landlords must bring to court 2 copies of the relevant pre-action protocol and detail how the protocol has been complied with.

 In any tenant eviction claim (new and stayed) started after 03.08.20 the landlord must bring to court 2 copies of a notice setting out what knowledge they have of the effect of the Coronavirus pandemic on the tenant and their dependants.
 Both the protocol (if relevant) and the notice regarding the landlord’s knowledge of the effect of the Coronavirus on the tenant and their dependants must be served on the tenant not less than 14 days before the hearing.